Homemade Vanilla Extract

 - 3 cups good quality vodka*

-- 8 Vanilla beans
+- 18 Vanilla beans Or more.

 - Cut vanilla beans in half, lengthwise.

 - Place in a sterilized glass jar or bottle, cover with vodka.

 - Store in a cool dark place for 6-12 months, giving the jar an occasional shake.

 - Strain out the vanilla beans and bottle the extract in sterilized jars or bottles.